 - When done, wrap the eggplant tightly in foil and let them rest for 15 minutes.

 - Now, this is important ?, scoop the flesh from the skin and put the meat in a salad spinner.
 Yes!
 A salad spinner!
 Crank it gently.
 Spinning removes the additional moisture from the eggplant and concentrates the flavor.

 Quick to put together

 We like our dips creamy, so we put the eggplant, garlic, and lemon juice in our food processor.
-Pulse until it comes together into a smooth paste.
+This dip is a lot like our delicious Easy Creamy Guacamole Salsa Recipe.
+Pulse until the ingredients come together into a smooth paste.
 We add the tahini and pulse again.
 Now, we turn on the processor and pour the olive oil in a thin, steady stream.

 Next, comes the parsley, salt, and smoked paprika and we mix that in by hand.
 Taste.
 Hmmm, does it need more lemon?
 More salt?
 Here is where you season to taste.